 The Center for Literary Arts is pleased to present Kiese Laymon, author of Heavy, on Thursday, February 4, 2021 at 7PM.

-The event discussion will be moderated by Keenan Norris.
+The event discussion is co-sponsored by the Department of African American Studies, and will be moderated by Keenan Norris.

 Keenan Norris' novel Brother and the Dancer won the 2012 James D. Houston Award for first books set in California.
 He is the editor of the critical volume Street Lit.
-His chapbook by the lemon tree was published in 2018 and his novella Luster will be published later this year.
+His chapbook by the lemon tree was published in 2018 and his novel The Confession of Copeland Cane will be published later this year.
 His short fiction appears in several literary journals, as well as the anthologies Oakland Noir and Inlandia: A Journey Through the Literature of Southern California’s Inland Empire.
 He also serves as guest editor for the Oxford African-American Studies Center with a focus on improving the Center's archive of California scholarship.

 In Heavy, Laymon writes eloquently and honestly about growing up a hard-headed black son to a complicated and brilliant black mother in Jackson, Mississippi.
 From his early experiences of sexual violence, to his suspension from college, to his trek to New York as a young college professor, Laymon charts his complex relationship with his mother, grandmother, anorexia, obesity, sex, writing, and ultimately gambling.
 By attempting to name secrets and lies he and his mother spent a lifetime avoiding, Laymon asks himself, his mother, his nation, and us to confront the terrifying possibility that few in this nation actually know how to responsibly love, and even fewer want to live under the weight of actually becoming free.